akras14/alexkras.com/posts/2016/stalk-mark/post.md

 What I didn't realize in my estimate is that those comments were not evenly distributed in time and that I had a very small chance of being the first to comment.

-I knew that I was loosing my dream and I considered my options :)
+I knew that I was losing my dream and I considered my options :)

 I could set my script to run more often than every 60 seconds, to give myself an early warning.
 By doing so I would risk showing up on Facebook's radar as a spammer and it just didn't feel right for me to bombard their servers.